denmercs/Programming-notes/Javascript CS NOTES.md

 # Stacks and Queues

-- last in, first out
+- last thing added in, and first thing going out
 - the last element added to the stack will be the first element removed from the stack

 ```javascript